bitrise-io/devcenter/_articles/en/troubleshooting/enabling-bitrise-support-user.md

 - troubleshooting
 - " apps"
 - builds
-summary: If you need quick tech support from us, our onsite chat support can look into your project and fix your technical issues in the most efficient way!
+description: If you need quick tech support from us, our onsite chat support can look into your project and fix your technical issues in the most efficient way!
 All you have to do is enable Bitrise Support user so that we have access to your app.
 redirect_from: []